Tolleshunt D'Arcy: Amenities

 Tolleshunt D'Arcy still retains its village shop, an important feature of village life; as are the church, the village hall and the remaining public house, the Queen's Head, which is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.
-The Red Lion public house became an Italian, then an Indian restaurant.
+The former Red Lion public house became an Italian, then an Indian restaurant.
 The Thatchers pub in South Street was demolished for a new housing development in 2011.

 From 1904 to 1951 the village was served by the Kelvedon and Tollesbury Light Railway, with a small station to the north of the village.
 The whole line closed for passengers on 5 May 1951 with goods traffic continuing between Tollesbury Pier and Tiptree until 29 October 1951.
 The section between Tiptree and Kelvedon continued in use for goods traffic until 28 September 1962.

 Governance

-The village has a parish council, and lies within the area of Maldon District Council.

-An electoral ward in the same name exists.
-The population of this ward at the 2011 Census was 4,065.
+There are three tiers of local government covering Tolleshunt D'Arcy, at parish, district, and county level: Tolleshunt D'Arcy Parish Council, Maldon District Council, and Essex County Council.
+The parish council meets at the village hall on Tollesbury Road.

-St. Nicholas' Church
+St. Nicholas's Church

-The parish church of St Nicholas is in the perpendicular style with a west tower, and a nave ceiling which was decorated in 1897 by Ernest Geldart.
+The parish church of St Nicholas is in the Perpendicular style with a west tower, and a nave ceiling which was decorated in 1897 by Ernest Geldart.
 Villagers have contributed to a stained glass window to celebrate the millennium.
-The window represents the village, the nearby River Blackwater, and the surrounding industries of agriculture and horticulture.
-The village's unique apple variety is also depicted.
-A local artist, Michael Smee, designed the millennium window.
+The window, designed by local artist, Michael Smee, represents the village, the nearby River Blackwater, and the surrounding industries of agriculture and horticulture.
+The village's unique apple variety is also depicted..